Keavon/Thesis/src/paper/thesis.md

 ![](Obvious%20Repetition%20-%20Krita.png)

 <div id="fig-5" class="figure-caption">
-Figure 5: Noticeable repetition is visible in many cases with the stamping model, as shown here in Krita.
+<span>Figure 5: Stamping Repetition.</span> A noticeable repeating pattern is visible in many cases with the stamping model, as shown here in Krita.
 </div>

 ![](Alpha%20Accumulation%20and%20Repetition%20Test.png)

 <div id="fig-6" class="figure-caption">
-Figure 6: Alpha accumulation and repetition is a tradeoff based on the choice of spacing distance.
+<span>Figure 6: Alpha Accumulation.</span> There is a tradeoff between alpha accumulation and repetition based on the choice of spacing distance.
 The circular brushes have 100% feather on the left and 0% on the right.
 The top row uses 1% spacing, the middle row 25%, and the bottom row 50%.
 </div>

 One further limitation of stamping is how the discrete nature of individual stamps, spaced at a chosen distance interval, leads to an undesirable phenomenon called alpha accumulation.
 This is where the translucent pixels in a stamp that mostly overlaps itself will add up to become more opaque, reducing the intended translucency that is desired.
 To reduce the alpha accumulation, a wider spacing interval can be set so fewer stamps overlap each other, but then the discrete repetition becomes more obvious.
 Figure 6 shows how variations in spacing affect the alpha accumulation and obviousness of separate stamps for simple feathered circular brushes.